Oc18a/Nathanael-Ochoa-Project-Portfolio/README.md

 My name is Nathanael Ochoa and this is my project portfolio.
 Most of these projects are from the Master's in Data Science program that I am currently in.
+I have a SQL project from OpenClassrooms that I have completed that I have yet to add to this portfolio so that is currently pending.
+More projects will be added as they are completed!